nealrauhauser/kb_sdk_RFC/README.md

 results = kb.search("NVIDIA during H2 2024", report_type="Quarterly")
 ```

 The goal with this part of the SDK is simple: **ask a question and get the answer your need**—`fast`.
 As such; the default for `.search(<plain language query>)` method auto-magically determines hybrid metadata filtering and semantic search over unstructured data to return the most relevant results.
-If, instead of a list results you want a direct answer from either your search results or the entire knowledge base, use `.analyze(<plain language question>)`.
-That's it folks!
+Likewise; If instead of a list results, what you want is a direct answer from either your search results or the entire knowledge base, use `.analyze(<plain language question>)`.
+That's it!
 No agents bs, no fuss—just answers.